-Designed by Anya Hindmarch and Camilla Morton, in memory of their friend and top Production Designer Michael Howells, the Ever After Garden first appeared in 2019 as a stunning and peaceful way to commemorate the people we have lost.
-Since launching, The Ever After Garden has raised over £250,000 for Royal Marsden Cancer Charity.
-The installation has been developed by Culture Creative, the same award-winning design team behind Christmas at Kew Gardens.
+Anya Hindmarch and Camilla Morton designed The Ever After Garden in memory of their friend and Production Designer Michael Howells.
+It first appeared in 2019 as a stunning and peaceful way to commemorate the people we have lost.
+Following an absence in 2020, it has since returned every winter.
+In just four years, The Ever After Garden has raised over £450,000 for the Royal Marsden Cancer Charity.
+2022 was particularly successful, with over £200,000 raised in that year alone.

 Seeing The Ever After Garden